Criteria ECHO Award

 - The student has an excellent proficiency of the English language;

-- The student is available for the ECHO Ambassadors Academy which takes place on the 26th of August 2023;
+- The student is available for the ECHO Ambassadors Academy which takes place on September 19th, 2026;

-- The student is available for an interview with the ECHO Award jury;
+- The student is available for an interview with the ECHO Award jury on October 29th, 2026;

-- The student is available to attend the ceremony of the ECHO Award in december 2023.
+- The student is available to attend the ceremony of the ECHO Award on December 10th, 2026 (date may be subject to change).

 -